square/mortar/README.md

 Dagger ObjectGraph.
 A scope is defined by a `Blueprint`, which provides its name and its Dagger [Module](http://square.github.io/dagger/javadoc/dagger/Module.html).
-Typically a Blueprint also declares the interface to be implemented by its main Activity or View, as well as the ViewPresenter that drives it, but this is just a convention.
+Typically a Blueprint also defines Presenter class that drives the main View rendered for the scope, but this is just a convention.

 For example, an app might have a top level global scope that allows the injection of fundamental services; a child of that which manages objects that